mr-rizwan-syed/chomtesh/README.md

 ./chomte.sh -p projectname -i 127.0.0.1
 ./chomte.sh -p projectname -i IPs-list.txt -n

-Customization
+## Customization
 CHOMTE.SH allows you to customize the tool flags by editing the flags.conf file.

 ## Acknowledgement
-The CHOMTE.SH project was made possible by community contributions.
+The CHOMTESH project was made possible by community contributions.
 We acknowledge and thank all the contributors who have made this project what it is.